Staging at The Ritz Restaurant - One Michelin Star

-In that first hour in the beautifully refurbished kitchen, completed in 2014 to commemorate John’s ten years there, I had already prepared canapes of goat’s cheese, squid ink, chicken liver touille and salmon meringue, and helped to plate a delicate slow cooked duck egg with English asparagus, pecorino and wild herbs.
+In my first hour in the beautiful kitchen of The Ritz Restaurant, refurbished in 2014 to commemorate executive chef John William’s ten years there, I had already prepared canapes of goat’s cheese, squid ink, chicken liver touille and salmon meringue, and also helped to plate a delicate slow cooked duck egg with English asparagus, pecorino and wild herbs.

 Around me, everything was spotless, the chefs worked tirelessly, and every plate was a marvel.

 This is old school fine dining, and Andy Hayler, the unofficial Mr Michelin himself, dines at The Ritz at least once every two weeks.
-But the problem facing a hotel restaurant such as The Ritz is quite clear upon reflection.
-There is a perception from the outside world of The Ritz that is hard to change.
-And it is this perception that may well be holding them back.
+But it’s not always plain sailing with reviewers.

 “I had a food critic come for lunch the other day,” said John Williams, watching his brigade continue with early afternoon food orders through the window in his office.

 “This critic’s lunch guest didn’t turn up.
 And he told me that he got a bit of a shiver!
 Here he was at The Ritz Restaurant, and he didn’t have a partner!
 He said it actually made him nervous!”